INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 In the event, Russia did not bite, preferring to leave the struggling country to the International Monetary Fund and European Union.
 Cyprus, however, has long had closer ties with Moscow based on business interests, a shared antipathy towards Turkey and similar Orthodox Christian faith.

-No sooner had news of the bailout terms broken on Saturday than rumors began to circulate suggesting that Russia - and gas giant Gazprom in particular - might offer an alternative deal.
+No sooner had news of the bailout terms broken on Saturday than rumours began to circulate suggesting that Russia - and gas giant Gazprom in particular - might offer an alternative deal.

 Gazprom denies any such plan.
 But a host of ideas are now circulating in Moscow and Nicosia, many of them complex and involving gas fields, Cypriot banks and real estate.